You are at the top of the page

 Sophia's passions and pastimes

 Sophia had a real zest for life and many passions.
 She was sporty, playing hockey and riding and cycling frequently.
-She loved travel and was energetic on the aristocratic social scene.
+Cycling was still becoming an ‘acceptable’ pastime for women, and Sophia’s love of cycling was covered in the press.
+She loved to travel and was energetic on the aristocratic social scene.

 Sophia's other hobbies included photography and music.
 At Faraday House she kept all sorts of instruments and sheet music, and was particularly fond of Liszt, Schübert and Ravel.

-Sophia loved fashion and acquired her clothes and accessories from the finest fashion houses of London and Paris.
+Sophia loved fashion, buying her clothes and accessories from the finest fashion houses of London and Paris.
 Sophia's older sisters often warned her not to be so decadent in her purchases.
 This didn't stop her dressing her servants in fine burgundy uniforms, the men resplendent in gold embroidered waistcoats.

 Did you know?